A New Patent on Categorical Quality

 Filed: March 31, 2015

-For each query for which the proper subset meets the quality condition, determining a quality score for each resource in the proper subset and re-ranking the resources in the proper subset according to their respective quality scores.
+Each query for which the proper subset meets the quality condition determines a quality score for each resource in the proper subset and re-ranking the resources in the proper subset according to their respective quality scores.

 When a searcher doesn’t know very much about a category, it isn’t unusual for them to start a search with a broader query.
-They may not know the category well, nor sites or resources that may provide the best answers to questions that they have, or meet the informational or situational needs that they have.
+This is because they may not know the category well or sites or resources that may provide the best answers to questions they have or meet their informational or situational needs.

-This patent aims at re-ranking results for broad category searches based upon their quality in the category in which they are being searched within.
+This patent aims to re-ranking results for broad category searches based upon their quality in the category in which they are being searched.

 The patent tells us that “if they rerank search results based upon quality, the sites and resources they show will be the ones that best serve the categories searched for.”